ruslanosipov/ruslanosipov.github.io/source/_posts/2016-12-13-prius-adventures-a-year-later.markdown

 ### Cargo and the bike

 There's an old suitcase I use for organizing various cooking and camping supplies.
 It's split into nine compartments by some separators I've put together.
 This is where I have some freeze dried veggies, spices, grains and pasta, cooking oils, camping pots and pans, equipment for cleaning the dishes, etc. On top of the suitcase is a backpack where I keep clothes.
-There's also a propane propane burner, camping table and a chair, as well as a toiletry kit.
+There's also a propane burner, camping table and a chair, as well as a toiletry kit.
 Dirty laundry goes in a dry bag.

 {% img /images/posts/cooking-supplies-in-the-suitcase.jpg Cooking supplies in a suitcase. %}